-You’re born three times: at birth, when “born again,” and again when you’re married.
+You’re born three times: at birth, when “born again,” and when you’re married.

 All odd behaviors you see in your spouse now will be there forever.

-Any unresolved weaknesses, fears, and issues from your youth will become manifest after you have children.
-Those old weaknesses, fears, and issues you think were resolved long ago, are not.
+Any unresolved weaknesses, fears, and issues from your youth you thought were resolved years ago will become manifest again after you have children.

-Don’t be contemptuous.
+Don’t be contemptuous with your spouse.
 Contempt is the attitude that a person or idea is beneath consideration or is deserving of scorn.

 You must let her be her, and she must let you be you.